Green Mountain Club

 Hiker Education:

-Hiker education occurs through informal interactions over the course of the workday.
+Hiker education typically occurs through informal interactions over the course of the workday.
 Ridgerunners should be prepared to provide information about the Long Trail, encourage low-impact hiking and camping practices, and explain the mission of the Green Mountain Club to trail users.

 ———————————————————————————————————————